UKPLab/aaai2019-coala-cqa-answer-selection/readme.md

 ```
 @article{rueckle:AAAI:2019,
-  title = {COALA: A Neural Coverage-Based Approach for Long Answer Selection with Small Data.},
+  title = {{COALA}: A Neural Coverage-Based Approach for Long Answer Selection with Small Data.},
   author = {R{\"u}ckl{\'e}, Andreas and Moosavi, Nafise Sadat and Gurevych, Iryna},
   publisher = {Association for Computational Linguistics},
   booktitle = {Proceedings of the 33rd AAAI Conference on Artificial Intelligence (AAAI 2019)},